jeffgbutler/TanzuWorkshops/tce-windows/README.md

 ```

 This command will show that cert manager version 1.6.1 accepts a single parameter `namespace` and the default
 value is `cert-manager`.
-Package installs can accept a YAML `values file` that contains configuration parameters.
+Package installs can accept a YAML "values file" that contains configuration parameters.
 We will see an example of this in the next section.

 ## Exercise 3: Configure and Install the App Toolkit